Qazeer/InfoSec-Notes/README.md

 {% hint style="warning" %}
 * These notes are distributed in the hope that they will be useful, but without warranty of any kind.
-* Quality of each note may greatly vary (notably depending on the time spent on the note).
+* Some notes are work in progress and quality of each note may greatly vary (notably depending on the time spent on the note).
-* Some content may be outdated as the first note was written over 4 years ago.
+* Some content may be outdated as the first note was written over 4 years ago and tradecraft has evolved since.
 {% endhint %}

 As this project / documentation was initially started with no goal of being published, credit may not be properly given where credit is due.
-While efforts have been made to rectify this, feel free to contact me at `<qazeer at gmail dot com>` if you think a source that should be is not mentioned on a subject.
+While efforts have been made to rectify this, feel free to contact me at `<qazeer at protonmail dot com>` if you think a source that should be is not mentioned on a subject (or for any other contact).

 --------------------------------------------------------------------------------